hongwanliu/DarkHistory/sphinx/index.rst

 Data Files
 --------------------

-The data files that are necessary for DarkHistory to perform its calculations can be found on ?????.
+The data files that are necessary for DarkHistory to perform its calculations can be found on `Dataverse <https://doi.org/10.7910/DVN/DUOUWA>`_.

 Getting Started
 =======================================